How to Charge a Motorcycle Battery?

 A good example is when your bike has a dead battery, most likely because you have not taken the bike out for a ride in a while.

 This is a great inconvenience for you as a motorcycle rider.
 You can prevent it by charging the battery regularly.
 Read on to find out what you should do when you have to charge your motorcycle’s battery.

 1. Figure Out What Type of Battery You Have

 There is a variety of motorcycle battery types, and in different sizes and shapes.

 If you do not know what kind of battery your motorcycle has, you can look up the information in the manual.
 You can also find the information printed on the battery’s side.

 2. Use Trickle, Float, or Smart Charge for Majority of Battery Types

 Trickle, float, or smarter chargers are great for absorbed glass mat, gel, or lead acid batteries.

 Note, however, that you should never use these chargers with lithium batteries.

-Trickle, or fully manual, chargers are very easy to use (the easiest).
+Battery tenders, or “trickle chargers” are very easy to use (the easiest).
 They convert AC power into DC.
 You must turn the charger off, or else it will continue pumping energy into the battery.